 The Scholarship Foundation of St. Louis, a federally qualified 501(c)(3) nonprofit organization, opens doors to higher education through direct assistance programs for students and through active participation in many aspects of the St. Louis regional community.

 - The Foundation’s core financial aid programs provide interest-free, fee-free loans and outright grants to students for postsecondary education.
 In 2015, the Foundation distributed over $4.8 million to more than 630 qualified area students who are pursuing bachelors, associate, and technical degrees at accredited educational institutions throughout the United States.
 Loan repayments are recycled into new loans for additional qualified students.
 (For more details about The Scholarship Foundation’s interest-free loans and grants, see Student Loans and Grants.)

 - The Foundation conducts free public workshops at which students and their family members can learn more about financial aid, decipher confusing official notifications of aid eligibility and become familiar with basic principles of financial literacy.
 (For more information about Scholarship Foundation workshops see Workshops and Clinics.)

 - The Scholarship Foundation provides a variety of philanthropic options to donors who choose to support its educational programs.
-These include donations of cash and securities; planned giving through trusts, gift annuities, and bequests; merchandise donations to the Foundation’s ScholarShop retail stores; and volunteer positions with both the Foundation and ScholarShop.
+These include donations of cash and securities, and planned giving through trusts, gift annuities, and bequests.
 (To see which donation options might best meet your needs, please explore the Donate section of this website.)